ItsWrath/Badger_Tackle/README.md

 Forked By Myself For Experimentation and Learning

 Goals:
+- Add Ace Permissions
-- Improvements
+- Remove Console Messages
-- Bug Fixes
-- New Features
+- Notification When Tackled or Tackling
+- Fix Tackling When Dead

 Changelog:
 - Converted __resource.lua to fxmanifest.lua